xzjia/guideline/source_en/Tutorial/TutorialSession.rst

 Object to retain the cart information is already created as "Cart.java".
 Therefore, add the settings so as to enable handling this object as the Bean for session scope.

-There are 2 types of configuration methods mentioned in :doc:`../ArchitectureInDetail/WebApplicationDetail/SessionManagement` as the methods to use the Bean for session scope.
-Define the Bean using component-scan in this tutorial.
+There are 2 types of configuration methods mentioned in Define the Bean using component-scan in this tutorial.